Benchmarking magnetized three-wave coupling for laser backscattering: Analytic solutions and kinetic simulations: Kinetic simulations of stimulated backscattering

 \subsection{Scanning physical parameters}

-Having described in details how simulations are set up and how data is processed, the protocal is applied to scan physical parameters and compare simulations with theory.
+Having described in detail how simulations are set up and how data is processed, the protocol is applied to scan physical parameters and compare simulations with theory.
 First, it is useful to verify that the pump and seed intensities are selected properly.
-As discussed at the begining of this section, the pump and seed intensities are constrained by \mbox{$10^{10}\;\mathrm{W/cm}^2$} $\ll I_2\sim10^2 I_1\ll$ \mbox{$10^{14}\;\mathrm{W/cm}^2$}.
+As discussed at the beginning of this section, the pump and seed intensities are constrained by \mbox{$10^{10}\;\mathrm{W/cm}^2$} $\ll I_2\sim10^2 I_1\ll$ \mbox{$10^{14}\;\mathrm{W/cm}^2$}.
 Within this range, the bare growth rate $\gamma_0\propto a_1\propto I_1^{1/2}$ scales with the pump intensity $I_1$ but is independent of $I_2$.
 This theory prediction is confirmed by results shown in figure~\ref{fig:Iscan}, where black lines are theory and orange symbols with error bars are simulations.
 In figure~\ref{fig:Iscan}$(a)$, the seed intensity is fixed at \mbox{$I_2=5\times10^{12}\;\mathrm{W/cm}^2$} and the agreement is excellent within the range $I_1$ is scanned.
-Notice that the black line is not a fit of the data.
+Notice that the black line is not a fit of data.
 A hint of deviation can be seen from the last data point at \mbox{$I_1=8\times10^{15}\;\mathrm{W/cm}^2$}, where data starts to drop below the theory line.
 This behavior is expected because pump that is too intense causes large spontaneous scattering that depletes the pump.
 Signatures of spontaneous scattering are clearly visible in the inset, which shows the Fourier power spectrum of transverse electric fields within the plasma region.
 At \mbox{$I_1=5\times10^{14}\;\mathrm{W/cm}^2$}(blue), the spectrum is clean and dominated by the pump and seed near \mbox{$ck=2\times10^{15}$ rad/s} and the plasma wave near \mbox{$ck=4\times10^{15}$ rad/s}.
-In comparison, at \mbox{$I_1=8\times10^{15}\;\mathrm{W/cm}^2$}(red), not only is the power spectrum shifted up, but extra waves are also excited due to spontaneous scattering.
-These extra waves remove energy that would otherwise be used to grow the seed, and they also constitute to a messy background that japodizes data analysis.
+In comparison, at \mbox{$I_1=8\times10^{15}\;\mathrm{W/cm}^2$}(red), extra waves are excited due to spontaneous scattering.
+These extra waves remove energy that would otherwise be used to grow the seed, and they also constitute a messy background that jeopardizes data analysis.
 In figure ~\ref{fig:Iscan}$(b)$, the agreement remains excellent within the range $I_2$ is scanned, where the pump intensity is fixed at \mbox{$I_1=10^{15}\;\mathrm{W/cm}^2$}.
 The error bars remain largely constant due to two competing effects: At stronger seed intensities, pump depletion occurs earlier so more data is excluded from fitting, resulting in less constraints and larger error bars.
-On the other hand, at weaker seed intensities, the leakege during pump-seed separation more severely distorts the seed profile, causing poorer fits and larger error bars.
-The two competing effects turns out to roughly balance each other, so the error bars are insensitive to $I_2$ within this range.
-The effects of leakage can be clearly seen in the inset.
+On the other hand, at weaker seed intensities, the leakage during pump-seed separation more severely distorts the seed profile, causing poorer fits and larger error bars.
+The two competing effects cause error bars to remain roughly constant within this $I_2$ range.
+Effects of leakage can be clearly seen in the inset.
 The normalized envelope $\alpha_2/h_0$ is relatively smooth when \mbox{$I_2=10^{13}\;\mathrm{W/cm}^2$} (magenta), but the spurious oscillations become more severe when \mbox{$I_2=6.25\times10^{11}\;\mathrm{W/cm}^2$} (cyan).
-The artifacts are primarily due to reflected pump that co-propagates with the seed, which cannot be separated using Eq.~(\ref{eq:ERL}).
-Moreover, since the pump and seed wavelengths are close, Eq.~(\ref{eq:Lock-in}) cannot remove the reflected pump effectively, causing spurious oscillations of the extracted seed envelope.
-Limited by these effects, except for this set of scans, all simulations use \mbox{$I_1=10^{15}\;\mathrm{W/cm}^2$} and \mbox{$I_2=5\times10^{12}\;\mathrm{W/cm}^2$}.
+The artifacts are primarily due to reflected pump that co-propagates with the seed, which cannot be separated using Eq.~(\ref{eq:ERL}) and Eq.~(\ref{eq:Lock-in}), causing spurious oscillations.
+Limited by these effects, remaining simulations use \mbox{$I_1=10^{15}\;\mathrm{W/cm}^2$} and \mbox{$I_2=5\times10^{12}\;\mathrm{W/cm}^2$}.